• Home

 Course Description

-Binocular vision and retinal correspondence will be discussed, and the significance of the horopter and panum's area of fusion.
-The various forms of ametropia will be reviewed, together with their potential sources, and the influence aniseikonia has on stereoscopic vision will also be discussed.
-Indicators of clinical significance will be reviewed, and the concept of relative spectacle magnification will also be examined.
-A detailed explanation regarding designing iseikonic lenses will also be provided, together with examples of parameter modifications.
-To conclude, the course will answer why contact lenses continue to be the most effective optical device for treating ALL aniseikonic patients.
+The Solutions: determining the most effective optical corrective device (ophthalmic lenses or contact lenses), when treating the aniseikonic patient, based on the source of the ametropia, will be presented.
+Binocular vision and retinal correspondence will be discussed, in addition to stereoscopic vision, and the significance of the horopter and Panum's area of fusion.
+Indicators of clinical significance will be reviewed, together with the concept of relative spectacle magnification.
+Iseikonic lens design will be explored, together with examples of parameter modifications.
+The course will also answer why contact lenses continue to be the most effective optical device for treating ALL aniseikonic patients.

 Balancing Prism - level III (2 hours)